 - 1. You are the expert on your abilities and needs.
 If you know what to do in a fire, you can lower your risk. - 2.
 Install a smoke alarm in your home.
 Test it every month.
 Change it every 10 years. - 3.
 Practice your escape plan every six months.
 Make changes as needed.
 Put it where you can see it. - 4.
 Be safe around the house.
-Reduce home fire risks.
+Avoid home fire dangers.